-The Norco Optic C2 650B offers a comfortable ride with an upright feel.
-The trail bike undoubtedly leans towards the cross country application.
+The Norco Optic C2 650B offers a comfortable ride with an upright feel excels at cross-country riding.
 With the combination of a steeper, 68-degree, head tube angle and moderate 75.5-degree seat tube angle, the rider is suspended directly over the pedals when spinning.
 This upright feeling detracts from this bike's descending abilities.
 This bike simply doesn't have the angles to feel confident in technical terrain.
 In addition.
 We found that we really had to slide behind the saddle to get in a semi-confident downhill position.

 Norco Optic C2 650B Womens 2018 Review

 Cons: Easily shaken on rough trails, weak tire specification